stanislav-chekmenev/looping_instagram_project/README.md

 - The images were classified and sorted into different output directories "output/with_people" and "output/no_people".
 You can either load the sorted images using the links in the output folder or run the classification yourself with the function "identify_people".
 It took me one hour to process 100 pictures on a CPU.

-- The test accuracy of the classifier is ...
+- The accuracy of the classifier is 96% tested on 100 images.

 ### Technical requirements.